 How to Enable a Plain Text Email

-Once you create your invitation, you can enable a Plain Text version of that email inside the Composer tab.
+Once you create your email campaign, you can enable a Plain Text version of that email inside the Composer tab.

 You just need to click on the 'Plain Text' section of your email composer and turn the toggle to ON.